raspberrypi/documentation/raspbian/applications/camera.md

 # Raspberry Pi Camera Module

-This document describes the use of the three Raspberry Pi camera applications as of December 7th 2013.
+This document describes the use of the three Raspberry Pi camera applications as of June 19th 2014.

 There are three applications provided, raspistill, raspivid and raspistillyuv. raspistill and raspistillyuv are very similar and are intended for capturing images, raspivid is for capturing video.